 (g) If the results of an initial calibration or a recalibration fail to meet the required accuracy specification, data from the flow meter must be considered invalid, beginning with the hour of the failed calibration and continuing until a successful calibration is completed.
-You must follow the missing data provisions provided in the relevant missing data sections during the period of data invalidation.
+You must follow the missing data provisions provided in the relevant missing data sections during the period of data invalidation unless specified in subsection (8)(h) of this section.

+(h) Missing Data Substitution Procedures.
+Persons must comply with 40 C.F.R.
+Part 98 when substituting for missing data, except as otherwise provided in this subsection.

+(i) Substitute missing data used for emissions calculations under Subparts C, H, P, Y, and AA of 40 C.F.R.
+Part 98 using the following methods:

+(A) If the analytical data capture rate is at least 90 percent for the data year, the person must substitute for each missing value using the best available estimate of the parameter, based on all available process data.

+(B) If the analytical data capture rate is at least 80 percent but not at least 90 percent for the data year, the person must substitute for each missing value with the highest quality assured value recorded for the parameter during the given data year, as well as the two previous data years.

+(C) If the analytical data capture rate is less than 80 percent for the data year, the person must substitute for each missing value with the highest quality assured value recorded for the parameter in all records kept.

+(ii) Substitute missing data used for product data required under 173-441-050(3)(n) by using the best available estimate of the parameter, based on all available data.

 (9) Measurement device installation.
-40 C.F.R. § 98.3(j) and 40 C.F.R. § 98.3(d) as adopted by September 1, 2016, are adopted by reference as modified in WAC 173-441-120(2).
+40 C.F.R. § 98.3(j) and 40 C.F.R. § 98.3(d) are adopted by reference as modified in WAC 173-441-120(2).

 [Statutory Authority: Chapters 70.94, 70.235 RCW.
 WSR 16-19-047 (Order 15-10), § 173-441-050, filed 9/15/16, effective 10/16/16; WSR 15-04-051 (Order 13-13), § 173-441-050, filed 1/29/15, effective 3/1/15.
 Statutory Authority: 2010 c 146, and chapters 70.235 and 70.94 RCW.
 WSR 10-24-108 (Order 10-08), § 173-441-050, filed 12/1/10, effective 1/1/11.]

 WAC 173-441-060 Authorization and responsibilities of the designated representative.
 (1) General.
-Except as provided under subsection (6) of this section, each facility, and each supplier, that is subject to this chapter, must have one and only one designated representative, who must be responsible for certifying, signing, and submitting GHG emissions reports and any other submissions for such facility and supplier respectively to ecology under this chapter.
-If the facility is required to submit a GHG emissions report to EPA under 40 C.F.R.
+Except as provided under subsection (6) of this section, each reporter that is subject to this chapter, must have one and only one designated representative, who must be responsible for certifying, signing, and submitting GHG emissions reports and any other submissions for such reporter respectively to ecology under this chapter.
+If the reporter is required to submit a GHG emissions report to EPA under 40 C.F.R.
 Part 98, that designated representative must also be the designated representative responsible for certifying, signing, and submitting GHG emissions reports to ecology under this chapter.

 (2) Authorization of a designated representative.
-The designated representative of the facility or supplier must be an individual selected by an agreement binding on the owners and operators of such facility or supplier and must act in accordance with the certification statement in subsection (9)(d) of this section.
+The designated representative of the reporter must be an individual selected by an agreement binding on the owners and operators of such reporter and must act in accordance with the certification statement in subsection (9)(d) of this section.